omarreis/vsop2013/README.md

 # Sample apps
 Two sample apps are included.
 * TestVSOP2013 - Load VSOP2013 text files.
 Test planet data.
 2D visualization.
 Binary file utility.
 * PlanetFun - More complex 3D app.
-Requires downloading and installing planet textures and VSOP2013 binary file
+Requires downloading and installing planet textures and VSOP2013 binary file.
+PlanetFun app is available as apps for Android and iOS, in the app stores.
+See below.

 # Sample app 1: TestVSOP2013
 *TestVSOP2013* is a Firemonkey app.
 To use it you have to download at least one of the data files mentioned above, from VSOP2013 FTP repository ( current file is VSOP2013.p2000 )